Aliases for NOX4 Gene

 GeneCards Summary for NOX4 Gene

 NOX4 (NADPH Oxidase 4) is a Protein Coding gene.
 Diseases associated with NOX4 include leprechaunism.
-Among its related pathways are Cellular Senescence and Apoptotic Pathways in Synovial Fibroblasts.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and PAK Pathway.
 GO annotations related to this gene include nucleotide binding and heme binding.
 An important paralog of this gene is NOX5.

 UniProtKB/Swiss-Prot for NOX4 Gene